coronalabs/corona-docs/markdown/coronacards/ios/index.markdown

 ## Installation

-Get the desired CoronaCards framework from the [download](http://developer.coronalabs.com/downloads/coronacards) page and follow the instructions to install it.
+Get the desired CORONA_CARDS_PRODUCT framework from the [download](REVISION_URL) page and follow the instructions to install it.

 ## Setup and Integration